Ibrahim-Torabek/BEES-International/README.md

 ## Acknowledgments
 I want to especially thank my teacher Prof. Cai Filiault.
-He taught me how to use AndroidStudio to complete application development.
+He taught me how to use Android Studio to complete application development.
 I learned a lot of design and programming skills in this project.